TDX Knowledge: Make Images Accessible Using Alternative Text

 Images representing result(s) of doing a process

-If an image represents the result of taking a series of steps and it provides no additional information, use the null alt text attribute.
+If an image represents the result of taking a series of steps and it provides no additional information, the alt text can be a short explanation that the image is an example or result of the surrounding steps.
 A good example is an image depicting the results of filling out form fields.
 For example:

 Fill out the form fields.
-For each one, you can start typing or use the Lookup using list button to the right of each field.
+For each one, you can start typing or use the Lookup using list icon Lookup using list icon to the right of each field.

 1. Enter the Service Offering.